dakovalev1/WEBSITE/posts/markdown_test/index.md

 title: Markdown test
-summary: Test of all markdown features.
+summary: This is a post that I use to test how my web-site displays markdown content.
-date: 04 April 2019
+date: 05 April 2019 19:53

 # Markdown: Syntax